 Single-node clusters are a cost-efficient option for single machine workloads.
 Single-node clusters support Spark and Spark data sources including Delta, as well as libraries including scikit-learn and tensorflow included in the Runtime for Machine Learning.

 For instance, suppose one wanted to train a scikit-learn machine learning model on a Delta table containing the UCI adult census dataset.
-This relatively small dataset (< 50k tabular rows) can be easily processed, converted to a Pandas dataframe, and used for training a scikit-learn model on a single machine.
+This relatively small dataset (Pandas dataframe, and used for training a scikit-learn model on a single machine.
 Spark SQL queries also scale down well to a single-node cluster, as seen in a previous blog post benchmarking Spark on a single machine.

 Creating Single-Node Clusters